 In atopic dermatitis:

-- skin in areas where the rash appears may turn lighter or darker, or get thicker
+- The skin in areas where the rash appears may turn lighter or darker or get thicker.

-- babies often get the rash on their scalp and cheeks
+- Babies will often get the rash on their scalp and cheeks.

 - dry skin